On Solving Cubic-Quartic Nonlinear Schr\"odinger Equation in a Cnoidal Trap: Analytical Treatment of CQNLSE

-We assume an ansatz of the form $\phi(z)=A+B\,\textrm{cn}(z,m)$ where $z=\zeta x$ and $\zeta$ is the inverse of coherence length.
-We consider the source as $\eta=F\,\textrm{cn}^4(z,m)$.
-The choice of the function is from the fact that it will help in stabilizing the additional nonlineairy (quartic).
-Due to the change of variable Eq.(\ref{eq2}) modifies to
+Let us define the first ansatz of the form $\phi(z)=A+B\,\textrm{cn}(z,m)$ where $z=\zeta x$ and $\zeta$ is the inverse of coherence length.
+We consider the external potential as $\delta(z)=V_0\,\textrm{cn}^3(z,m)$, where $V_0$ is the strength of the external potential.
+The external potential actually plays a crucial role in stabilizing the system against the competing nonlinearities.
+The potential can be induced by means of an optical laser field.
+At this point, we are not explicating the physical nature of the potential however, after obtaining the solution we will definitely do so.
+Due to the change of variable, Eq.(\ref{eq2}) modifies to